Skip to main content

 (e) The fee for filing a property tax appeal petition contesting the classification of property is $75.00.

-(i) The fee for filing a motion to withdraw a petition is $0.00.
+(g) The fee for filing a motion to withdraw a petition or a motion to have the hearing conducted on the file, by telephone, by video conference, or in-person for the moving party is $0.00.

-(l) The fee for the filing of multiple motions in a single document is the largest fee that would have been charged if each motion had been filed separately.
+(k) The fee for the filing of multiple motions in a single document is the largest fee that would be charged if each motion is filed separately.

 R 792.10269 Petitioner's election of small claims division.